adamcumiskey/BlockDataSource/README.md

 ### Items

-Items are a more specific subclass of Reusables designed to be used for configuring UITableView and UICollectionView cells.
+Items are a more specific subclass of Reusables designed to be used for `UITableViewCell` and `UICollectionViewCell`s.
+If an item is `reorderable`, it will become interactive while editing if the `DataSource` has an `onReorder` block.

 ### Middleware